openai/openai-dotnet/README.md

 EmbeddingClient client = new("text-embedding-3-small", Environment.GetEnvironmentVariable("OPENAI_API_KEY"));

-string description =
-    "Best hotel in town if you like luxury hotels.
+string description = "Best hotel in town if you like luxury hotels.
 They have an amazing infinity pool, a spa,"
     + " and a really helpful concierge.
-The location is perfect -- right downtown, close to all"
+The location is perfect -- right downtown, close to all the tourist"
-    + " the tourist attractions.
+    + " attractions.
 We highly recommend this hotel.";

 Embedding embedding = client.GenerateEmbedding(description);
 ReadOnlyMemory<float> vector = embedding.Vector;